-Gerhard Rzepa received the BSc degree in Electrical Engineering in 2010 and the Diplomingenieur degree in Microelectronics in 2013, both from the TU Wien (Vienna University of Technology).
-Since 2013 he is working on his doctoral degree at the Institute for Microelectronics, TU Wien.
-His main research interests are oxide degradation, device variability and measuring and modeling of related reliability phenomena such as bias temperature instabilities, hot carrier degradation, random telegraph noise, and stress induced leakage currents.
+Gerhard Rzepa received a BSc degree in Electrical Engineering in 2010 and a Diplomingenieur degree in Microelectronics in 2013, both from the TU Wien (Vienna University of Technology).
+In 2018 he finished his PhD studies on the topic of modeling of bias temperature instabilities at the Institute for Microelectronics, TU Wien, and obtained his doctoral degree.
+He continues to work at the Institute for Microelectronics where he focuses on the research of oxide degradation, device variability and measuring and modeling of related reliability phenomena such as bias temperature instabilities, hot carrier degradation, random telegraph noise, and stress-induced leakage currents.

 Comphy: A Compact-Physics Framework for the Unified Modeling of Bias Temperature Instabilities

 In recent years, a gap has emerged between the understanding of oxide degradation, on the one hand, and the application of models in industry, on the other hand.
 Very detailed physical models have been developed around the non-radiative multi-phonon theory, which consider hydrogen-related defect activation in order to understand a broad range of phenomena related to bias temperature instabilities (BTI).
 This enables the accurate prediction of transistor characteristics under various stress conditions.
 However, research departments that monitor the production and development of metal-oxide-semiconductor (MOS) technologies must handle a vast amount of measurement data.
 They therefore need quick and convenient tools to analyze process splits.